chrisK00/notel/README.md

 ## Up for grabs 🔥
+- show "..." for last letters instead of just cutting text on home page
 - on clear search on home page - get rid of keyboard
 - on click new note open editing keyboard directly
 - option to hide note text on home page?